itzmeabrew/kutt-desktop/README.md

   <img width="400" src="https://i.imgur.com/qQwqeH5.png" />

 - In order to use this app you need the latest Java Run Time Enviorment which is available for all platforms.
-Downlad it from <a href="https://www.oracle.com">`https://oracle.com/`</a>
+Download it from <a href="https://www.oracle.com">`https://oracle.com/`</a>
 - After installing the JRE simply run the executable jar file
 - In the main screen simple put the url you want to shorten into the URL field and hit the "Kutt.it" button.The shortend link will be autmatically copied to your clipboard
 - The QR code will automatically generate functionality is also included so that you can get a QR code for your link that can be saved or shared